Sonos doesn't launch a new product every month, or even every year, but when it does it's well worth the wait for top notch sound.

 - Supports MP3, WMA, AAC, OGG, FLAC, ALAC, AIFF and WAV

 - 16-bit support (no Hi-Res 24-bit support)

-Sonos claims the result is a sound stage that is much wider than the speaker itself, which our experience has confirmed.
-We've used the PlayBase on its own, as well as in a 5:1 setup with a Sonos Sub and two Play:1s - and both setups are impressive.
-The sound quality from the PlayBase is fantastic, as those who own other Sonos speakers will have come to expect.
+Sonos said at launch that the result is a sound stage that is much wider than the speaker itself, which our experience confirmed.
+We've used the Playbase on its own, as well as in a 5:1 setup with a Sonos Sub and two Play:1s - and both setups are impressive.
+The sound quality from the Playbase is fantastic, as those who own other Sonos speakers will have come to expect.